-When using your own carrier, make sure to upload the label and tracking details to the buyer's return request.
-For items worth more than $750, signature confirmation is required.
+When using your own carrier, make sure to upload the label and tracking details to the buyer’s return request.
+For items that have a total cost of $750 or more, signature confirmation is required.

 Here’s how to send your own label from the View return details section: